-Withdrawal
+Withdraw

+Students receiving federal student aid may withdraw from a course, as allowed under Bluefield University academic policy.
+Students who withdraw prior to the add/drop date will not be included in the Satisfactory Academic Progress Calculation at the end of each semester.
+Courses from which a student has withdrawn after the add/drop period will be included in the credit hour completion ratio calculation (in attempted hours) and the 150% maximum time frame requirements for SAP.

-Students must complete a formal request to withdraw from the College.
-Students may withdraw from Bluefield at any time and should begin the process in BC Central.
-Traditional and Online Students must complete the proper paperwork.
-Withdrawals may have an effect on a student's financial aid, student account and academic record.
-To be considered for any refund of tuition and fees, a student must request and complete the withdrawal form, which may be obtained from BC Central and is located on MyBC.
-At the same time, simply ceasing class attendance or participation (whether officially or unofficially withdrawing) will result in an administrative withdrawal and loss of financial aid that the student has been awarded but has not earned for the period of non-participation.
-(See "REFUNDS" section for additional information.)
+To withdraw from an individual course or from Bluefield University, students need to complete a formal request, available through BC Central or MyBC.
+Withdraws may have an effect on a student's financial aid, student account and academic record.

+Refund of tuition and fees are assessed based on a student's last date of attendance as documented in course attendance records-including for students who withdraw officially or unofficially.
+Simply ceasing class attendance or participation (whether official or unofficially withdrawing) may result in an administrative withdrawal and loss of financial aid the student has not earned for the period of non-participation.

 If a student withdraws from a course and subsequently adds additional second online term courses in the same semester, the student will be charged the overload tuition for any credit hours over 18.
 Students should be aware withdrawing from a course may affect their academic standing and thus directly affect their loan eligibility.